 Increased Reliability

+Our planned smart grid platform improves the reliability of our service by enabling us to quickly resolving outages and routine service interruptions.

+Currently, we rely on customers to report service interruptions.
+Advanced metering infrastructure (AMI) automates this reporting.
+It provides us with more timely and accurate information about distribution system outages.
+Integrating smart meters through our Outage Management System (OMS), together with fault circuit indicators (FCIs), quickly identifies and pinpoints the location of most outages.

+Through remote switching, we can control devices in the field from our utility offices, reducing truck rolls and speeding the resolution of outages.
+In addition, we can reroute power around an outage so that some customers can continue to have power while we resolve the outage.

+Other utilities have benefited from these smart grid solutions.
 In the wake of Hurricane Irene, Delmarva Power used AMI-based outage detection to restore power to customers in Delaware who lost electricity during the height of the storm.
-Using AMI, Delmarva Power identified approximately 1,300 outage events, cancelling 30% of them by remotely querying the meters through the AMI network (which also eliminated the need to dispatch crews to those locations).
+Delmarva Power identified approximately 1,300 outage events, cancelling 30% of them by remotely querying the meters through the AMI network (which also eliminated the need to dispatch crews to those locations).